Many businesses have been signing electronically for some time, particularly during the pandemic.

-Part 4 of the Contract and Commercial Law Act 2017 (CCLA) (previously the Electronic Transactions Act 2002) clarifies the legal requirements regarding electronic signatures.
+The legal requirements regarding electronic signatures are contained in Part 4 of the Contract and Commercial Law Act 2017 (CCLA) (previously the Electronic Transactions Act 2002).

-Subject to a few exceptions referred to further below, the general position under the CCLA is that electronic signatures can be used and will be considered just as valid as written signatures as long as certain requirements are met and the parties consent.
+Subject to a few exceptions referred to further below, the general position under the CCLA is that electronic signatures can be used and will be considered just as valid as written signatures as long as certain requirements are met.
+All parties to the document must also generally consent to the use of electronic signatures.
 This means in practice you can sign the following documents electronically:

-- Agreement for Sale and Purchase of Real Estate;
+- Agreements for Sale and Purchase of Real Estate;

 - Commercial agreements;

 - Leasing documentation;